raahulahlawat/Docker/Docker_Document.md

 sudo docker image history (image_name)
 ```

-* If there is an other tag or specific version of the image we have to declare
+* If there is another tag or specific version of the image we have to declare

-## To inspact the image
+## To inspect the image

 ```
 sudo docker image inspect (image_name) |less